Sladey01/snyk-security-guide/README.md

 ## Overview

-This web application provides a comprehensive guide to using Snyk security tools with various programming languages and frameworks.
-It includes information on:
+This application provides developers with comprehensive guides for using Snyk with various programming languages and frameworks.
+It includes information about:

-- Installation instructions
-- Basic CLI usage
+- CLI installation and basic usage
-- SCM integration options
+- SCM (Source Control Management) integration
-- CLI parameters and options
+- Common parameters and command options
-- Best practices for security
+- Best practices for each language/framework
-- Common security issues for each language/framework
+- Common security issues to watch out for

 ## Supported Languages

-- JavaScript (Node.js, React)
+- JavaScript (with Node.js and React)
-- Python (Django, Flask)
+- Python (with Django and Flask)
-- Java (Spring)
+- Java (with Spring)
-- C# (ASP.NET)
+- C# (with ASP.NET)
 - Go
-- PHP (Laravel)
+- PHP (with Laravel)
 - Docker

-## Getting Started
+## Setup and Installation

 1. Clone this repository
 2. Install dependencies:
    ```
    npm install
    ```
-3. Start the application:
+3. Start the server:
    ```
    npm start
    ```
-4. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser to `http://localhost:3000`

 ## Usage

-1. Select a programming language from the dropdown menu
+Select a programming language and optionally a framework from the dropdown menus to see specific Snyk best practices, CLI usage details, and common security issues related to your selection.
-2. Optionally select a framework if available
-3. Click "View Best Practices" to see Snyk security recommendations

 ## Contributing

 Contributions are welcome!
-To add support for additional languages or frameworks:
+Feel free to submit pull requests to add support for additional languages or frameworks, or to update existing guides with the latest best practices.

-1. Update the `data/guides.js` file with the new language/framework information
-2. Update the frontend dropdown in `views/index.ejs` to include the new option

 ## License